codefellows/seattle-code-301n24/curriculum/class-10/facilitator/README.md

-# Facilitators Guide: The Call Stack
+# Facilitators Guide: Persisting Data In Memory

 ## Overview

-Today is a hands-on class to reinfornce the concepts of modularization while introducing the idea of pagination.
+Today is a hands-on class to reinfornce the concepts of modularization while introducing the idea in memory persistance.

 ## Learning Objectives